Using Google Chat on Your Mac and iPad: What Actually Works

 Does it sync between my Mac and iPad automatically?

-Yes, and this was one of its strongest points for us.
+Yes, and this was one of its strong points for us.
 Sign in with the same account on both and your conversations, read state, and drafts stay in sync, so you can start a message on one device and finish it on the other.

 Can I make video calls from inside Google Chat?